rupaktiwari/Standardization-in-Machine-Learning-ML-/README.md

 # Standardization-in-Machine-Learning-ML-
-an example and importance of using feature scaling with standardization in ML.
+an example of using feature scaling with standardization and normalization in ML.